This page may contain affiliate links. Learn More.

 She makes lemon pies, chocolate, pecan, and so many others, what flavors could I extract to enhance those pies?

 When you make a chocolate dessert, you want it to have a deep and rich chocolate flavor.
 I was amazed at how chocolatey this chocolate extract made my Christmas desserts.
 We tried it in our French silk pie, our mud pie, and our old-fashioned chocolate meringue pie and it made them better than ever.
+It’s an old fashioned dessert that grandma would be proud of!

 I even put a dash of the chocolate extract in the meringue for the pie and it gave it an unexpected flavor.
 My daughter said it was the best merengue she has ever eaten.
 Two thumbs up taste, five-star flavor rating.